 Here’s a real treasure – a mid 1920s wool tweed Chanel.
 A lot is written about how Chanel took the fabrics associated with the clothing of her lovers and translated them into fashion for women, but a tweed Chanel of that early era is something I’d never seen.

 In reply to a question about the construction, Cynthia gave us a peek inside, to see how the dress was not lined, and the workings of the bound buttonholes were left exposed.

 The museum has a good and still growing collection of modern Japanese designers.
 This is an early Issey Miyake.

 And here are three of the Rei Kawakubo for Comme des Garçons in the collection.

-This beautiful gown was made by Ann Lowe, the African American dress designer who made Jacqueline Bouvier’s dress for her wedding to John Kennedy.
+This beautiful gown was made by Ann Lowe, the Black dress designer who made Jacqueline Bouvier’s dress for her wedding to John Kennedy.
 The dress, along with another from the same woman’s wardrobe, is unlabeled, but the donor, the son of the woman who commissioned the dress, said that Lowe was the maker of both.
 We all know that sometimes family stories get the facts wrong, so the dress was “attributed to Ann Lowe” until another dress, similar in style and make to the second dress and which did have the Ann Lowe label was donated to the museum.
 From studying the three dresses, it was confirmed that all were made in the same shop.

 And here is the labeled dress that helped confirm that the others were actually designed and made by Ann Lowe.